hungtorus/kratos-poc/docs/adr/authentication-api-kratos-integration-v3.md

   A-->>C: factor enrolled
 ```

-Note what is absent: there is no reservation step and no local row to write.
-Kratos enforces that a factor identifier belongs to at most one identity, so a concurrent attempt to link the same Google account to a second profile is rejected by Kratos rather than by us.
-We surface that rejection; we do not try to predict it.
+Note what is absent: there is no reservation step and no local row to write. authentication-api does still run a pre-check before starting the flow — `credentials_identifier` resolves whether the factor is already mapped elsewhere, which is what lets us fail cleanly _before_ sending a browser off to Google rather than after.
+But that pre-check exists for the error message, not for correctness.
+Kratos enforces that a factor identifier belongs to at most one identity, so a concurrent link that slips between our check and our write is rejected by Kratos.
+We surface that rejection rather than building a protocol to prevent it.

 What Kratos has no opinion on is our own cardinality — exactly one OIDC provider fixed at account creation, at most one E-Mail OTP, several passkeys but never two passkeys as a login pair.
-Those are evaluated against the factor set read one step earlier, with a conditional write on the profile row to settle concurrent enrolments of *different* factors on the same profile.
+Those are evaluated against the factor set read one step earlier, with a conditional write on the profile row to settle concurrent enrolments of _different_ factors on the same profile.

 ### The one flow where Kratos is visible: OIDC